 African-American children are six times more likely to die from asthma than white or Hispanic kids, say researchers from Brigham and Women’s Hospital in Boston.
-The data was presented at the American Academy of Allergy, Asthma & Immunology’s (AAAAI) annual meeting in Atlanta.
+The data was presented at the American Academy of Allergy, Asthma & Immunology’s (AAAAI) 2017 meeting in Atlanta.

 Dr. Anna Chen Arroyo and her team looked at information collected on about 2,500 asthma deaths in kids from 2003 to 2014 to learn more about these children who are dying and, especially, where they were dying.
 Three location factors became a focus: whether the children were dying in an emergency room, while admitted to hospital, or outside of the hospital (usually at home).